dewigould/cluedo_helper/README.md

 game.add_options("person",[the_cards])
 ```

+For your turn: `game.my_turn_suggestion` will return any options you should guess that will maximise the information you will recieve during your turn.
+This uses the fact that there will be lots of hedges that can be solved with a single new piece of information - so we try and solve as many hedges as possible per turn.

 ## The algorithm.
 `CluedoGame.board_tracker` keeps track of all cards: showing `0` if someone definitely doesn't have that card, `1` if they definitely do have it and `no_info` if there is no definitive information.
 `CluedoGame.hedges` is the key step that will enable quicker learning -  it keeps track of all `add_options` function calls, so that new information can be used to solve earlier doubts.